Kinetic formulation of compartmental epidemic models: Introduction

 We finish this introduction with an outline of the present work.
-In Sec.~\ref{sec:model} we introduce our basic model, i.e, the kinetic model for epidemiology; in Sec.~\ref{sec:limit} we formally show that its form macroscopic limit is, in the spatially homogeneous case, the SIRS model~\eqref{eq:SIRS}, validating the idea that the kinetic model is a generalization of the SIRS model.
+In Sec.~\ref{sec:model} we introduce our basic model, i.e, the kinetic model for epidemiology; in Sec.~\ref{sec:limit} we formally show that its form macroscopic limit is, in the spatially homogeneous case, the SIRS model~\eqref{eq:SIRS}, validating the idea that the kinetic model is a generalisation of the SIRS model.
 Furthermore, we define a mesoscopic model, a partial differential equation (PDE) of drift-diffusion-advection type, that lies in between the kinetic and the SIRS model.
-We proceed in Sec.~\ref{sec:existence} to show the existence of solutions in the appropriate spaces of particular instances of the kinetic and, by extension, of the PDE model derived before.
-We show three examples in Sec.~\ref{sec:examples} and discuss possible limitations and continuations of the present work in Sec.~\ref{sec:conclusions}.
+In Sec. ~\ref{sec:existence}, we proceed to show the existence and uniqueness of solutions in the appropriate spaces of particular instances of the kinetic and, by extension, of the PDE model derived before.
+We show some applications in Sec.~\ref{sec:examples} and discuss possible limitations and continuations of the present work in Sec.~\ref{sec:conclusions}.